Man Utd fans in Ed Woodward plane protest ahead of Liverpool game | Goal.com

 Man Utd fans in Ed Woodward plane protest ahead of Liverpool game

-Disgruntled Manchester United fans arranged for a plane to fly a banner over Old Trafford ahead of the club's game against Liverpool criticizing the record of club chief Ed Woodward.
+Disgruntled Manchester United fans arranged for a plane to fly a banner over Old Trafford ahead of the club's game against Liverpool criticising the record of club chief Ed Woodward.

 The United Way arranged for the plane to pass over the stadium as part of a protest against Woodward's tenure, with many fans believing the club has gone backwards on the pitch and over-prioritises its commercial fortunes.